Sonata165/sonata165.github.io/projects/lyric_translation.md

   <img width="250" src="/assets/for_projects/LyricTrans/images/fig_biased3.png">
   <img width="250" src="/assets/for_projects/LyricTrans/images/fig_biased4.png">
 </p>
-("Prompt" refers to results from our prompt-based control)
+("Biased" refers to biased decoding; "Prompt" refers to results from our prompt-based control)

 A type of error frequently
 happens that the end-words in the outputs